Fleischers/GolemStoneAntAttack_server/README.md

 To install and launch server:

-`npm update`
+`npm install`
 `npm start`

-It will then listen for incoming TCP messages.
+It will then listen for incoming socket messages.

 ## TCP API